milkv-duo/duo-examples/README.md

   cd duo-examples
   source envsetup.sh
   ```
-  The first time you source it, the required toolchain will be automatically downloaded.
-Once downloaded, it will be automatically extracted to the `duo-examples` directory with the name `host-tools`.
-When source it next time, if the directory already exists, it will not be downloaded again.
+  The first time you source it, the required compilation toolchain will be automatically downloaded.
+The downloaded directory is named `host-tools`.
+The next time the compilation environment is loaded, the directory will be detected.
+If it already exists, it will not be downloaded again.

   In the source process, you need to enter the required compilation target as prompted:
   ```